 Heavily spiced food can also have an impact on your sleep as often they lead to indigestion or heartburn and anything that upsets the normal rhythm of a person’s body will have some reaction and for many that reaction is sleeplessness.

-Proper Hydration is also a key to a healthy sleep.
+Proper hydration is also a key to a night of healthy sleep.
 The preferable daily intake should be at least six glasses of water or more.
 However, liquids should not be taken ingested just before bed as it may result in waking up in the middle of the night to use the bathroom.

 The objective is to have a healthy and uninterrupted sleep.

 Paying much attention to your diet is one of the best ways to make it possible.

 Spicy food also can potentially disturb your rest because there’s always a risk of experiencing indigestion or heartburn.
 Alcohol is another thing to avoid, even if from the first point of view it seems to aid sleep by making you tired and sleepy.

 The food you eat is important but the quantity and the time of day that you eat as well.
 Try not to eat directly before you go to bed and stick to lighter evening meals to avoid potential bloating, indigestion, and general discomfort.

 To improve your sleep you may consider taking some supplements or vitamins, like magnesium, calcium, vitamins B6 & B12, and valerian which all help with sleep.
 It is best to consult your dietitian before you decide to take any supplements.